petergeoghegan/amcheck/README.md

 ### Project background

-`amcheck` is proposed as a contrib extension for PostgreSQL 10, scheduled for release in 2017.
+`amcheck` is a contrib extension for PostgreSQL 10.
 This externally maintained version of the extension exists to target earlier versions of PostgreSQL (PostgreSQL 9.4 - PostgreSQL 9.6).

 ### Bugs

 Report bugs using the <a
 href="https://github.com/petergeoghegan/amcheck/issues">Github issue
 tracker</a>.
-Feature requests will not accepted, since `amcheck` is targeted for future inclusion into PostgreSQL as a contrib module (however, `amcheck` may in the future support building packages on additional platforms).

 ## Installation